OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: Limitations

 \section{Limitations}

 Our dataset and the models come with several limitations: \paragraph{Skewed Data Distribution:} The dataset has an uneven distribution of categories, which may lead to challenges in detecting underrepresented categories.
 While it is planned expand the dataset, the current imbalance affects model performance. \paragraph{Potential Generalization Issues:} Although the models achieve high accuracy and F1, the performance may drop on data coming from types of online counseling which were not covered by the training data. \paragraph{Limited Cultural Adaptability:} The dataset, though bilingual (German and English), does not explicitly address cultural differences in counseling or how these might affect the applicability of the models across diverse populations and languages. \paragraph{Narrow Scope of Application:} While the dataset and models are focused on online counseling, their application is limited to this domain.
 Expanding the models to broader contexts, such as peer support or general social work, would enhance their societal impact. \paragraph{Sociolinguistic and Ethical Limitations:} From a qualitative and sociological perspective, the dataset represents online counseling dialogues under idealized professional conditions.
 This focus ensures ethical soundness and methodological consistency, but also constrains the variety of linguistic and relational phenomena captured.
 Informal, ambiguous, or boundary-crossing communication (e.g. such as humor expressions, self-disclosure, or other indirect emotional cues) is rare or even absent.
 While this reflects the professional standards of counseling practice, it can reduce the ability of the model to generalize to less formal contexts, where such elements are relevant to building rapport.
 In addition, the synthetic, but expert-generated nature of the dialogues means that spontaneous and situational nuances of real counseling interactions are only partially comprised.
-Future versions of the data set should therefore include ethically permissible examples from authentic counseling sessions to improve validity while maintaining data protection and professional integrity.